apjanke/OctaveSupport/README.md

   * This is a fixed-up version of the one found in Sublime Text’s Matlab package.
 * `unwind` – An `unwind_protect` block
 * `unwtry` – A combination `unwind_protect` + `try`/`catch` block

-## TODO

-Check out https://github.com/evandrocoan/ITE - it has Octave syntax, but it’s done as an extension to Matlab.

-Also check out https://github.com/tushortz/GNU-Octave-Completions, another Octave completions package.